ckesanapalli/davidschirduan.github.io/_pages/games.md

   - "/games/"
   - "/david/mycreations"
 description: >
-  Games and Adventures by David Schirduan.
+  Games and Projects by David Schirduan.
 ---